Scientists learn that Earth is plugged into a much larger electrical circuit.

 When cosmic rays enter the atmosphere, they can be one factor in the formation of lightning.
 “You can consider the atmosphere around the Earth a giant battery,” Chronis said.
 Cosmic rays charge and electrify Earth’s atmosphere, and lightning discharges some of that energy.
 Chronis was intrigued at how much of a role cosmic rays played in triggering lightning all over Earth.
-At the time, he was completing post-doctoral research at the NASA Global Hydrology and Climate Center, co-located with the Global Hydrology Resource Center (GHRC), which houses data from the National Lightning Detection Network (NLDN).
+At the time, he was completing post-doctoral research at NASA's Global Hydrology and Climate Center, co-located with NASA's Global Hydrology Resource Center (GHRC) Distributed Active Archive Center (DAAC), which houses data from the National Lightning Detection Network (NLDN).
 “I had this entire data set that no one else has looked at in this way,” he said.
 “It is the most sophisticated lightning detection system in the world, and the data go back to 1988.”

 Using the NLDN data, Chronis compared daily cloud-to-ground lightning strikes to data on cosmic ray activity over the continental United States.
 He found that lightning frequency was indeed linked to the flow of cosmic rays, which in turn are governed by other galactic processes, such as solar flares.“A solar flare may reduce the cosmic rays that are coming into Earth’s atmosphere,” Chronis said.
 During solar flares, the sun ejects massive amounts of plasma gas that diverts cosmic rays, temporarily sweeping them away from the Earth.
 Chronis discovered that these sudden decreases, called Forbush decreases, also reduced lightning for about four to five days afterwards: Forbush events temporarily made Earth’s atmosphere less conductive, resulting in less lightning.